bubaley/air-drf-relation/README.md

 # About

-Adding functionality for dynamic and flexible work with field parameters in ModelSerializer.
+Adding functionality for dynamic and flexible work with ModelSerializer in Django REST framework.

 # RelatedField